HOW TO DEVELOP A HEALTHY MIND?

 But first, a definition…

-Recent research on compassion and compassion training suggests that if you have a wandering mind you may not be such a caring person.
-Cultivating compassion may be a way to keep your mind from wandering and to become a more caring, compassionate person.
+Recent research on compassion and compassion training suggests that if you have a wandering mind or an afflictive mind you may not be such a caring person towards yourself or towards others.
+Cultivating compassion may be a way to focus on your daily mental health and keep your mind from wandering into negative thoughts and patterns of thinking, therefore becoming a more caring, compassionate person.
 Read more about it!